 This chapter provides information on the TFM’s purpose, composition, types of releases, and forms.
-Appendix 1 includes a list of TFM supplements and their Web site addresses.
+Appendix 1 includes a list of TFM supplements with hyperlinks to their website addresses.

 The TFM is comprised of four volumes.
 Each volume covers different subject matter and is directed to particular audiences.
 The volumes are:

-As of the release of the new TFM system on August 13, 2013, transmittal letters are no longer being used.
-In addition, the Fiscal Service Commissioner's signature is no longer being affixed to new and updated releases.
-New release information can be found in the "What's New" section on our Web site.
-For releases prior to August 13, 2013, transmittal letters will still be in effect for that particular release until it is updated.
+As of the release of the automated TFM system on August 13, 2013, transmittal letters are no longer being used.
+In addition, the Fiscal Service Commissioner's signature is no longer being affixed to new and updated releases within the automated system.
+New release information can be found in the "What's New" section and its archive on our website.
+For releases prior to August 13, 2013, transmittal letters may appear for that particular release until it is updated.